oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   )
 <tab:special-combinations-of-category-and-title>

-If a note is specific to a product or product group it MUST be bound via the `group_ids` respectively `product_ids`.
+If a note is specific to a product or product group it SHALL be bound via the `group_ids` respectively `product_ids`.

 ==== Document Property - Publisher
 <document-property---publisher>